deisygysi/EVOP_2019/docs/01_Descriptive.md

 ##   Male               0.26            0.39
 ```

-Normally `barplot()` is used to represent visually a frequency table.
+When the interest lies in visualising this results, the `barplot()` can be used to represent visually a frequency table.

 ```r